Boston Red Sox was one of the founding teams of the then new American League of Professional baseball in 1901.

 The Red Sox began their way onto the American League scene by playing their baseball games from the Huntington Avenue Grounds.

-The Boston Red Sox were originally called the Boston Pilgrims when they begin play in the new American league.
-Huntington Avenue Baseball Grounds was built across the railroad tracks from the National Leagues home standing Boston Braves who played in the South End Grounds .
+The Boston Red Sox were originally called the Boston Pilgrims when they begin play in the new American league at the Huntington Avenue Baseball Grounds.
+Huntington Avenue Baseball Grounds was built across the railroad tracks from the National Leagues home standing Boston Braves who played in the South End Grounds.

 The Huntington Avenue Grounds was built for the inaugural season of the Pilgrims/Red Sox beginning as a team of the newly formed American League in 1901.
 The Huntington Avenue Grounds is famous for two items (1) it had a center field fence a gigantic 635 feet from home plate (2) it hosted the first World Series on October 1, 1903.
 Boston Pilgrims hosted the Pittsburgh Pirates.

-The Boston Red Sox moved to their new home at Fenway Park in 1912.
-Many famous baseball players have roamed the diamond and beautiful green outfield of Fenway Park.
+The Boston Red Sox moved into their new home at Fenway in 1912.
+Many famous baseball players have roamed the diamond and beautiful green outfield and green monster of Fenway Park.

-Two of our all time greats Babe Ruth and Ted Williams played here with the Boston Red Sox and showed us how to play baseball as the best in the game as hitters.
+Two of our all time greats Babe Ruth and Ted Williams played here with the Boston Red Sox at Fenway Park and showed us how to play baseball as the best in the game as hitters.

 Ball Park Information and Statistics--Fenway ParkBoston, Massachusetts